FriedmanM/web-dev-hw/project-2/readme.md

 The ```id``` function will be very useful as well, especially if you want to link to a specific section of a page!

 I really liked the table making.
 It was a little confusing at first, but the outcome was great.
 The instructions page I made came out great.

+### Final Thoughts:
+I really enjoyed learning more about CSS styles and more display type tags for HTML.
+It was cool to delve into classes a bit.
+Embedding Audio and Video was very fun!

+Can't wait to learn more!